Evolutionary Curricula for Children and Youth

 ages 10 - 14

-to assist the transition
+to assist transition from

-from childhood to adolescence
+childhood to adolescence

 "Great Story Beads"